All Episodes

 Take it.

-Um, no, you know, uh, I guess the 10 years that I took courses.
+No, you know, I guess the 10 years that I took courses, I never had a class taught by Keith.

-It was a couple of years before the trial and everything, before everything went down, we were developing new companies, and that's where a lot of the videos come from.
+It was a couple of years before the trial and everything, before everything went down.

-I mean, all of the teachings were done actually with a template exactly the same with the each class with Nancy teaching in video.
+I mean, all of the teachings were done actually with a template exactly the same with each class with Nancy teaching in video.

-Yeah, well, and that's the reason I wanted to bring that up is because when one thinks of a cult leader, they think of like a Jim Jones or a Charles Manson or somebody like that who is the sole communicator, you know, from he's this he's the source for lack of a better term.
+Well, and that's the reason I wanted to bring that up is because when one thinks of a cult leader, they think of like a Jim Jones or a Charles Manson or somebody like that who is the sole communicator, you know, he's the source, for lack of a better term, communicating directly to followers, right?

-Uh and so it I think that many people may be surprised to know that this so-called cult, you know, had these programs in these centers all over the place where where Keith wasn't actually even meeting everyone, or he didn't meet all 17,000 people that did the courses, he wasn't actually interacting with everyone.
+And so I think that many people may be surprised to know that this so-called cult had these programs and these centers all over the place where Keith wasn't actually even meeting everyone or he didn't meet all 17,000 people that did the courses.

 Because I didn't even know that you were involved in a lawsuit against Lionsgate until Eduardo told me a couple of days ago.

-And there was another documentary that that was produced, and one of the executive producers was India Oxenberg, who um, you know, people I'm sure know of you know her, you know, through the trial, and also you know, her mom was uh very famous about going out doing a whole public campaign about that her daughter was somehow stuck in a in a cult.
+And also, you know, her mom was very famous about going out, doing a whole public campaign about that her daughter was somehow stuck in a, in a cult.

-Uh Catherine Oxenberg, sorry, uh was her name.
+Catherine Oxenberg sort of was her name.

 And it came out in October of 2020.

-And after I watched it, I noticed basically I watched it and I had this really bad feeling because I saw that I was in it, which shocked me, by the way, because you know, one I'm well one, the documentary is in my experience a very negative documentary.
+And after I watched it, I noticed, basically, I watched it and I had this really bad feeling because I saw that I was in it, which shocked me, by the way, because, you know, one, I'm, well, one, the documentary is, in my experience, a very negative documentary.

-Um, it was very clear that it was deliberate with how they portrayed me in the documentary.
+And when I went back through with a fine, with a, you know, a fine-toothed comb, it was very clear that it was deliberate with how they portrayed me in the documentary.

 To make it even worse, though, the thing that they made it seem like I was supporting was audio from Keith that was spliced together.

-So it wasn't even one coherent sentence from Keith, it was multiple sentences spliced together that uh yeah, where Keith was talking about the the primitive aspects of men's uh sexuality and the often negative aspects of it.
+It was multiple sentences spliced together that, yeah, where Keith was talking about the primitive aspects of men's sexuality and the often negative aspects of it.

-So, of course, as you can imagine, a lot of that can be taken out of context.
+So of course, as you can imagine, a lot of that can be taken out of context.

-So they took some of that audio, spliced it together and then they put a testimonial where where literally he's you know saying this really sort of uh out of context salacious kind of thing and then it cuts to my face saying this is the best education about women.
+So they took some of that audio, spliced it together, and then they put a testimonial where literally he's saying this really sort of out of context salacious kind of thing.

 No one has ever taught us how to relate to women like this.

-This is quote the Harvard of how to relate to women.
+This is, quote, the Harvard of how to relate to women.

 Wow.

-Um I'm gonna go ahead and this is a different one, just so you know.
+This is a different one, just so you know.

-If we lie, but our goal is to save the world.
+We lie, but our goal is to save the world.

 Isn't that justified?